headspace Rockingham is a free and confidential early intervention service for young people aged 12-25.

 - Explain to you the services we are able to provide; and

-If you're not able to phone us, or if you don't feeling comfortable in doing so, you can email firstname.lastname@example.org with your contact details and a headspace team member will get back to you either by phone or email if you prefer.
+If you're not able to phone us, or if you aren't feeling comfortable in doing so, you can email firstname.lastname@example.org with your contact details and a headspace team member will get back to you either by phone or email if you prefer.

 You can also contact eheadspace, a free online and phone support service for young people, on 1800 650 890 or visit eheadspace.org.au to have a confidential chat online